ThePiousDragon/ThePiousDragon.github.io/content/blues ranking.md

 > I gave you seven children
 > And now you wanna give ’em back.

-After this, B.B.
+With this, B.B.
 King has the crowd completely enchanted.
 From that point on, he is the master puppeteer who is in complete control, of his playing, of his band, of the crowd.
 He tests his powers in a dialogue with the crowd in *Worry, Worry, Worry*.
 The results are outstanding—he is able to make everyone follow him unconsciously, able to make any given person say what B.B.
 King wants him to say.

 He uses that power to elevate the whole performance to a supernatural level.
 Little by little, track by track, the levels rise, way beyond the point of what natural music is capable of.
 This culminates in *The Thrill Is Gone*, where the king takes things to such an altitude that the people in the crowd must have felt short of breath.